pbaylis/pbaylis.github.io/_posts/2013-06-14-git-and-jekyll.markdown

 Next I made the required changes to the repository and uploaded them using:
 {% highlight bash %}
 git add .
-git commit
+git commit -m 'first upload'
 git push origin master
 {% endhighlight %}
 N.B.: `origin` and `master` seem to be some kind of `git clone`-created aliases that I can use.
 Now that I've created this already, I wonder what happens when I want to push the updates I've made here?
+To test this, I'll load up a new terminal session and head back to the directory:
+{% highlight bash %}
+cd git/pbaylis.github.io
+git add .
+git commit -m 'adding changes' git push origin master
+{% endhighlight %}
+So it's pretty much the same.
+The hidden `.git` folder in the directory (created by `git clone`) seems to remember whatever I need.

 [githubp]: https://help.github.com/articles/using-jekyll-with-pages "github page"